Ansonman21/MAE-598-494-DESOP-Project-1/README.md

   A GIF animation was created to visually represent the rocket's descent and landing.
 This animation shows the rocket's height, velocity, and thrust over time, providing an intuitive understanding of the descent dynamics.
   Additional plots were generated to illustrate the trajectory of the rocket in terms of height, velocity, acceleration, fuel consumption, and mass flow rate over time.
 These plots offer a detailed view of the rocket's behavior during descent and the effectiveness of the control strategy.
   The visualization effectively communicates the outcome of the optimization, demonstrating a successful controlled descent and landing.

+  **For plots of height, velocity, acceleration, fuel consumption, and current mass flow rate for each epoch, please run code (there are many graphs).**

   Effectiveness: